velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 ###Appendix A: Lambie-Nairn/Telefonica internship
 Excuse the personal tone of this section, but it seems appropriate as a piece of reflective writing rather than an academic summary.

 I spent the majority of summer 2013 (mid May to mid August) working in London.
 The client commissioning the project, Telefónica UK, have a number of initiatives aimed at giving young (and in my case, not *so* young) people opportunities in training and work, which come under their commitments to being a sustainable business.
 As part of this, they commissioned Lambie-Nairn to find two paid interns to design and build Telefónica UK's sustainability report for the year.
-I was fortunate to be chosen to do the front end development
+I was fortunate to be chosen to do the front end development, in partnership with a graphic designer.
+We worked closely with the client and both the design team at Lambie-Nairn and their digital partners at Morph London.
+As a result, I got to see how a larger branding agency works, as well as a smaller more specialist digital agency.
+This has also given me the opportunity to do some freelance development work with the digital agency.
+From this I can draw a few conclusions:
+- As noted repeatedly, personal contacts are vital.
+- In terms of income, freelancing as a front-end developer would be a viable route for me to take, even if not as a primary goal.
+- Working for a smaller specialist agency is far more appealing to me than being part of a large team.
+- The ability to get things done and get them out the door is more important than worrying about the technical minutiae of a particular solution.
+- "Soft" skills are even more important.
+Being able to communicate and work with both clients and other team members is probably the key factor in almost every situation.

+There are also a number of more technical and organisational lessons I learned, from both experience and observation.
+Unfortunately these are harder to distil into an easily told story, being both dependent on having the context explained, and possibly slightly unflattering to some of those concerned.
+The stories told publicly about this (great!) experience will have to be selected to reflect that.